History and Settlement in Western Perthshire 700-1900

 For a while in the 12th century, the Macnachtans were local chiefs in Perthshire, known as Thanes of Loch Tay.
 However, the chieftainship of the clan became established in Argyll around 1200, and the Macnachtans in Perthshire lapsed into obscurity.
 The political and economic focus of the clan moved to the west coast of Scotland around Loch Fyne and Loch Awe, leaving the Perthshire branch without strong local leadership.

 The Macnachtan chiefs in Argyll engaged in the usual power politics and maneuvering typical of the day, and their fortunes have been well documented.
 For a time, they appeared to be a force in the region.
-But eventually, they lost out on the local Game of Thrones, outwitted by the Campbells and undone by the own profligacy and bad luck.
+But eventually, they lost out on the local Game of Thrones, outwitted by the Campbells and undone by their own profligacy and bad luck.
 By the 18th century, the Chiefly lineage was defunct, bankrupt, and extinct.

 Dunderave Castle, seat of the Argyll Macnechtan chiefs